brunscii/astro-blog-site/src/content/blog/Programming/bitburner.md

 description: "Bitburner - a brief overview"
 author: "Chris Carlin"
 pubDate: 11/20/24
-draft: true
+draft: false
 ---
+>
+> Bitburner is a programming-based incremental game.
+Write scripts in JavaScript to automate gameplay, learn ?> skills, play minigames, solve puzzles, and more in this cyberpunk text-based incremental RPG.
+>
+> <cite>-- Steam Store Page</cite>

+> ABOUT THIS GAME
+> After 5 years of development, contributions from hundreds of developers, the critically acclaimed open source > programming hacking sim is available on Steam.
+>
+> Inspired by games like Else Heart.break(), Hacknet, Uplink, and Deus Ex, Bitburner is a programming-based idle > incremental RPG where you, the player, take the role of an unknown hacker in a dark, dystopian world.
+The game > provides a variety of mechanics and systems that can be changed through coding and solved or automated in > whatever way you find suitable.
+>
+> While a very basic programming background is recommended, it is not required to play the game!
+>
+> Write scripts in JavaScript to automate your gameplay
+>
+> Hack through a network of servers to train your abilities and earn money
+>
+> Solve real programming questions to hone your skills and earn rewards
+>
+> Improve your character with 100+ Augmentations
+>
+> Trade in the stock market and write automated trading scripts
+>
+> Interact with various gameplay mechanics to increase your stats and earn money
+>
+> Explore the world and discover different companies, locations, and factions
+>
+> Mini-games
+>
+> Unlock secret perma-upgrades
+>
+> Continuing development!
+>
+> <cite>-- also Steam Store Page</cite>

 ## What is it

 Bitburner is a free game that is available on steam.
 The goal of the game is hard to explain as it depends on the player.
+This game is a cyberpunk style text based rpg, rouge-like, idler.
+What the heck does that mean?
+It is a cyberpunk themed game that is set in the year 2077.
+It has RPG elements such as stats that you rank up.
+It is an idler in the sense that you will have times in which it is best to just let the game go while you sleep since there is quiet a bit of automation in the game.
-This game is a cyberpunk style text based rpg.
-The goal is to make money and level up.
+Your The goal is to make money and level up in game through challenges that can be solved with code.
-The basic mechanics of making money are hacking, working, and crime.
+The basic mechanics of making money are hacknets( automated servers that earn you money ), hacking servers, working ( for companies or factions ), crime, the stock market, and infiltration.
-The game is designed to teach basic computer science topics like using a unix-like terminal and scripting.
+The game is designed to teach basic computer science topics such as how to use a unix-like terminal and basic programming in JavaScript.
-It is hard to talk about the plot of the game, what little there is, without including spoilers.
+It is hard to talk about the game without giving out spoilers.
+Luckily there is not a ton of plot to the game and what lore there is about the Bit burner universe can be found through exploring the servers in-game.
+This game has a trend where it introduces new challenges as soon as you have solved the current ones.

 ## Basic Gameplay